pulumi/docs/content/blog/dotnet-preview/index.md

 $ cd azure-cs-appservice
 ```

 There are four files in the Pulumi project, the `Azure.Appservice.csproj` which sets the .
-NET SDK and the Pulumi packages for the project. `Pulumi.yaml` holds project parameters such as name, runtime and the database password. `SharedAccessSignature.cs` specifies the storage to hold code, which is the `wwwroot` directory in this project. `Program.cs` is the main program for declaring resources.
+NET SDK and the Pulumi packages for the project. `Pulumi.yaml` holds project parameters such as name and runtime.
+The `Pulumi.dev.yaml` file holds the database password. `SharedAccessSignature.cs` contains a helper function to generate storage blob access URLs with SAS tokens in them.
+It demonstrate that you can add custom code inside your Pulumi program. `Program.cs` is the main program for declaring resources.

 1. Create a new stack: